Cantuaria borealis

-Cantuaria borealis is a native New Zealand species of trapdoor spider.
+Cantuaria borealis is a species of trapdoor spider endemic to New Zealand.

 Description

 Cantuaria borealis are large, stocky spiders that range in colour of various shades of brown, ranging from orange, red and yellow, to olive and purple tones.
 Cantuaria borealis have eight eyes, located in the centre of their head, and they can be arranged in either two or three rows.
 Their body size ranges from 8-33mm.
 Cantuaria borealis are sexually dimorphic, with the male spiders looking very similar to the female spiders until their last moult, where they emerge darker in colour and stockier in size.
 Male spiders have an obvious palpal organ, and female spiders have internal genitalia.

 Distribution

-Natural global range

-Cantuaria species are located in African and Asian continents including places such as, Madagascar, India, South east Asia and south and central America.

 New Zealand range

-Cantuaria borealis are located throughout the south island of New Zealand, with concentrations being found in Canterbury, the Banks Peninsula and the West Coast region.
+Cantuaria borealis are located throughout the South Island of New Zealand, with concentrations being found in Canterbury, the Banks Peninsula and the West Coast region.
 Due to limited migration techniques, each separate population of the spider tends to be a different species as they only walk up to a few meters before creating their own burrow.